 - Civil death records often contain the parent’s names, ages and occupations.

-Because of this record keeping system, it is best to know the town of origin and that is where the records now available on Ancestry.com come in handy.
+Because of this record keeping system, it is best to know the town of origin and that is where the records now available on Ancestry come in handy.
 The 1930 Mexico National Census is a boon for genealogists.
-For the first time those with Mexican ancestry can easily locate the ancestral place in Mexico, if it was previously unknown.
+Using it, those with Mexican ancestry can easily locate the ancestral place in Mexico, if it was previously unknown.

 One problem encountered when conducting Mexican research is the border crossing.
 Even in the early twentieth century those coming to the U.S. were escaping poverty, starvation and the Mexican Revolutionaries—the most famous being Pancho Villa, and the Federales.
 When conducting Mexican research it may be necessary to search using altered names to account for those here illegally.